WilloIzCitron/Zeno-Bot/README.md

 };
 ```
-## To Do
+## Got Bug? and Want To Request?

-want request add a bug report and feature request and i added on [Trello](https://trello.com/b/ZmaGAwz3/zeno-bot)
+bug report and feature request in Github and i added on [Trello](https://trello.com/b/ZmaGAwz3/zeno-bot)